 The Upanishads, which are the culmination of the Vedas, show abundant evidence of this attribute of ingenious change in the Hindu scriptures.
 The worship of the nature gods or deities, which occupied the prime place in the Aryan culture, was almost replaced by worship of one Supreme God, who was formless and transcendental.
-So, too, were the many lengthy and complicated rituals discarded and discouraged in the Upanishads.
+So, too, were the many lengthy and complicated ritualls discouraged but not discarded.

-As previously mentioned, one single individual did not create the Vedas.
-A series of learned sages, the Rishis, sat on the riverbanks, the mountaintops, and in the forests for extended periods of time.
-Thus, Hinduism was established by many an enlightened soul, spread across millennia.
-Rishis performed austerities, contemplated, and meditated, seeking solutions for the eternal problems of mankind.
+Series of learned sages, the Rishis, sat on the riverbanks, the mountaintops, and in the forests for extended periods of time.
+Rishis contemplated, and meditated, seeking solutions for the eternal problems of mankind.
 They would establish a spiritual union with the divine and be inspired with the revelations from their inner selves.
-These inspired thoughts and ideas were then passed on from father to son or from teacher to pupil, as Srutis, the revelations.
+These inspired thoughts were then passed on from father to son or from teacher to pupil, as Srutis, the revelations.

 The word sruti is evolved from the root shru, which means, “to hear.”
 It is said that the gods dictated the Vedas, and the sages first heard them internally and then passed them on.
 The authorship of these earliest scriptures is regarded as nonhuman (apauarusya) in origin.21 Professor Max Muller has stated, “One feels certain that behind all these lightning flashes of religious and philosophic thought there is a distant past, and a dark background of which we shall never know the beginning.”
 Recent evidence suggests that the Rig Veda may have been created in the form of spoken word shruti as early as 10,000 years ago, or even earlier.
 Hindus believe that only the spiritual seers of highest purity (Rishis) perceive these inspirational truths, “almost as naturally as fruit is produced from a flower out of the mysterious center.”22